 The digital revolution is changing the world and our lives.
-It’s transforming how we live, work and play.
-In fact, some experts predict that the technology revolution will be bigger than the industrial revolution.
+It’s transforming how we live, work, and play.
+In fact, some experts predict that the technological revolution will be bigger than the industrial revolution.
 But the internet is still a new technology.
 It’s been around for almost 40 years.
 The Internet is the second-biggest technology revolution after the industrial revolution.
 The impact of the internet is felt everywhere in our daily lives.
 It affects everything from how we communicate to how we purchase goods.

 According to Statista, around 5 billion people have used the Internet.
 While there were only around 500 million websites in 2000, today there are over 3 billion sites.
 This is just a small taste of the growth the Internet has seen over the past decade.
 With this increase in popularity comes a rise in digital transformation.